SAP/sap-iot-sdk-nodejs/samples/README.md

 First please make sure that the authorization credentials are maintained in your local environment by using a `default-env.json` file within the sample folder.
 For more details about setting up a local definition for authorization please check the linked [***SDK's readme section***](../README.md#authorization-concept) Option 2.

 #### Install dependencies
-Next all dependencies including the SAP Leonardo IoT SDK itself has to be installed via NPM.
+Next all dependencies including the SAP IoT SDK itself has to be installed via NPM.
 ```
 $ npm install
 ```